Trekkies, Bronies and a revered pop culture icon who says “Oh Myyy.”

 Steven Rodriguez, 20, of Miami, asserted that “everyone is welcome” in the Bronies of South Florida including LGBT individuals.
 Rodriguez described himself as “bi-curious” and emphasized that the group is dedicated to giving all Bronies “a place to go” where they can share “the same interests.”

 Further evidence of open minds: Audrey Adar, 27, of Daytona, and Jessica Thompson, 26, of Fort Lauderdale, who dressed as Saturday Night Live’s The Ambiguously Gay Duo.
 The original characters were men, so their female version presented an interesting variation.
 Both Adar and Thompson are LGBT allies.
 Adar saw their costumes as a reminder of a “fun skit on SNL,” but also as a way to demonstrate “how people are embracing all forms of equality.”
-Thompson also affirmed their intention to “show support [for the LGBT community] through costuming.”
+Thompson also affirmed their intention to “show support through costuming.”

 The LGBT community also offered resplendent examples of cosplay.
 Jonathan Stryker, 22, of Aventura, was dressed as Aiolos from the anime Saint Seiya.
 His gold-colored costume included several armor pieces and a colossal set of wings.